-The Kanban method gives you insight into where everything stands across your firm.
+The Kanban method gives you insight into where everything stands across your company.
 It focuses on continuous delivery and helps streamline processes in order to optimize the completion of work.

 History of Kanban